Will my child maintain access to a Health Care Card for life? What about other Government funded programs?

 If you are a Cystic Fibrosis Queensland financial member and seeking further information about how to apply for a Health Care Card, the NDIS and the NDSS, in the first instance, reach out to Vicki Head of Membership and Services.

 If you already qualify for the NDIS and would like to speak with Trusted Care about Plan Management and Supports, reach out to Ben Head of Business Development, Trusted Care.

-If you are interested to learn more about the ECEC program, register your interest with our General Manager.
+If you are interested to learn more about the ECEC program, register your interest with our Services Team.